Are Pick-Up Artists Good or Sort Of Evil?

 The world of pick-up artists has long fascinated me.
 I imagine if you’re reading this blog it’s got your curiosity too.
 Can you really make someone attracted to you?
 And even if you can, should you?
 Isn’t that super manipulative?!

-I found out about the pick up industry in a fairly conventional way involving a guy I loved who was into pick up artistry and he hurt me etc. I wanted revenge etc etc.
+I found out about the pick-up industry in a fairly conventional way involving a guy I loved.
+He was into pick-up artistry and he hurt me.
+I wanted revenge.

-When asked how I got started in the dating industry I usually joke ‘revenge’ but if I’m honest with myself I just couldn’t shake my desire to explore it, understand it and probably take control of it… The first thing I learned about the pick up artist industry wasn’t what a ‘neg’ was though – it was that the guys who wanted to learn pick up were (broadly speaking) great guys.
+When asked how I got started in the dating industry I usually joke ‘revenge’ but if I’m honest with myself I just couldn’t shake my desire to explore it, understand it and probably take control of it… The first thing I learned about the pick-up artist industry wasn’t what a ‘neg’ as though – it was that the guys who wanted to learn to pick up were (broadly speaking) great guys.
 Men who had morals, who wanted to learn, and to have the most fundamental of human things; connection and relationships.

 Can it really be considered art?

 Can women learn anything from the world of pick-up artists?

 What do men make of women approaching them?

 I also got to get some amazing knowledge bombs that it’s my pleasure to share with you.
 I’ll let you watch the full video interview but they include: